 After the document is assembled, you need to either hide it (for printing) or delete it (for distributing the document to others).

 To reiterate, you should you this feature only when you have a 'mature' document.
 You should understand that once you embed variables, you cannot easily add more to this document.
 You can, however, recall the original, 'unfielded' document (if you saved one), add new variables (and other text) and the embed the variables.
 Or you can follow the steps below.

 Embedding new variables (automatic):

 As your documents develop, you may wish to add a new variable or two (or 12) to your document.
-Our best advice is that you make your markups on the original and simply rerun the 'Embed variables routine from the source document.
+Our best advice is that you make your markups on the original and simply rerun the 'Embed Variables routine from the source document.
 But if the source document is otherwise out of date, you can manually add variables to the variables table in a process similar to the way you originally created the table.
-With the revised source document on screen, with the new variables in place (here, we mean plain text, bracketed variables strategically placed in the locations where they will be used..
+With the revised source document on screen, and with the new variables in place (here, we mean plain text, bracketed variables strategically placed in the locations where they will be used.
 Press Alt-D and 'Scan' the document.
 Only new variables will appear on the screen.
 Press Next and those new variables will be added to the table at the top and reference fields will be created in each location in the document body where plain variables previously existed.
 Save the document.
 Your new 'source' document is now fully updated.

 Adding new variables manually?